.

 7. Data Migration Planning and Execution

-• Objective: Ensure a seamless data transition from legacy systems to the new laboratory information system.
+• Objective: Ensure a seamless transition from legacy systems to the new laboratory information system.

-• Conduct a thorough analysis of existing data that needs to be migrated to the new LIS lab system (e.g., patient records, test results, historical data).
+• Conduct a thorough analysis of existing data that must be migrated to the new LIS lab system (e.g., patient records, test results, historical data).

 • Create a data mapping document that aligns the old system's data fields with the new laboratory information system.